heremaps/harp.gl/CODINGSTYLE.md

     - Create customization points by accepting **D**ependencies through abstract interfaces.
 Give dependencies to objects explicitly instead of pulling them implicitly from the inside.
 1. Include responsibility and collaborators within the documentation.
 Responsibility description should be as simple as a single sentence without conjunctions.
 If it's not expressible like that, it's a hint that such a class has multiple responsibilities.
 Documentation should also include potential users and dependencies of the class and it's relationship to them.
 Check the `Documentation` section below for more details.
-1. Avoid implementation inheritance .
+1. Avoid implementation inheritance.
 Use composition instead.
 Inherit not to reuse but to be reused.
 Implementation inheritance is usually used to reduce effort, not because it's solving a problem.
 It's actually creating a problem of implicit dependencies and fragile base classes.
 Specific implementations of an interface should be created from helpers through composition and marked as final to prevent further derivation.
 1. Keep interfaces pure by avoiding data members
 If an interface has data member, it's no longer abstract.
 Derived classes can't get rid of them and need to pay the cost in object size.
 Keep interfaces narrow and pure.